wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    The <tt>lowerBound</tt> limit defines the minimum amount of resources that containers need.

-   If configured, the VPA updater can automatically restart nodes to carry out its recommendations and <strong>increase or decrease existing pod containers</strong>.
-But that is not recommended in production because of concerns about churn disrupting reliability -- exceeding the <a target="_blank" href="https://kubernetes.io/docs/tasks/run-application/configure-pdb/">Kubernetes PodDisruptionBudget</a> (PDB) -- minAvailable and maxUnAvailable.
+   If configured, the VPA updater should be able to automatically restart nodes to carry out its recommendations and <strong>increase or decrease existing pod containers</strong>.
+But that is currently not recommended in production because of concerns about churn disrupting reliability -- exceeding the <a target="_blank" href="https://kubernetes.io/docs/tasks/run-application/configure-pdb/">Kubernetes PodDisruptionBudget</a> (PDB) -- minAvailable and maxUnAvailable.

-   Concerns about the VPA are: <a target="_blank" href="https://www.youtube.com/watch?v=cws0vKEPmVg&t=1m30s" title="StormForge">VIDEO</a>:
+   Concerns about VPAs are: <a target="_blank" href="https://www.youtube.com/watch?v=cws0vKEPmVg&t=1m30s" title="StormForge">VIDEO</a>:
    * Complex YAML-based configuration for each container?
    * Limited practicality at scale?
    * Basic, reactive statistical modeling?
    * Limited time-frame (looks at 8 days, which misses monthly, quarterly, yearly seasonality cycles)?
-   * Resource slack to reduce risk risk of throttling & OOM errors?<br /><br />
+   * Resource slack to reduce risk of throttling & OOM errors?<br /><br />

    Thus, Google has come up with their service.